RashiShukla01/live-attendence-tracker/README.md

 <img src="https://user-images.githubusercontent.com/78557330/170858525-6e89b393-7e02-4615-9a88-7d9b2c0fa94e.png">

-# Attendance Portal
+# Live-Attendance-Tracker
-This a an attendance tracker system which uses facial recognition technology for the same purpose.
+This a an live attendance tracker system which uses facial recognition technology for the same purpose.

 ## Tech Stack:
 - **Flask** - A python framework for web development.